mrd0x/EvilSelenium/README.md

 **IMPORTANT:** The credentials module will **DELETE COOKIES** in order to steal credentials from autofill.
 Ideally, you should use the credentials module at the end if you want to export cookies.

-`/autorun` - I pre-built credential stealer templates for common websites.
+`/autorun` - Prebuilt templates for common websites.
 I'll continue to add more.

 `/dynamicid` - Provide the login URL along with the username input field's ID and password field's ID.
 This is equivalent to document.getElementById().